Sign up for our newsletter!

 2. A catalyst is deposited as dots or pads where carbon nanofibers will grow on top of the underlayer.
 These facilitate a controlled growth of individual nanostructures in precise locations.

-3. The substrate is put into a reactor chamber, which is hermetically sealed and emptied of air, making a vacuum inside.
+3. The substrate is put into the PECVD-tool, which is hermetically sealed and emptied of air, making a vacuum inside.

-A prepared substrate is placed in the PECVD reaction chamber.
+A prepared substrate is placed in Smoltek’s PECVD-tool.

 1. A carbon-based gas is introduced into the reactor chamber along with other gases that facilitate the reaction.
 Typically, acetylene is used to grow the fibers and the ammonia to clear excess deposition.